-For example, many people believe that Japan is one of the world's most expensive countries.
-In fact, it's cheaper to travel in Japan than in much of North America, Western Europe and parts of Oceania.
+Many people believe Japan is one of the world's most expensive countries to travel.
+But it's actually often cheaper to travel in Japan than it is to see North America, Western Europe, and parts of Oceania.

-Automated teller machines are almost as common as vending machines in Japan.
+ATMS are almost as common as vending machines in Japan.
 Unfortunately, most of these do not accept foreign-issued cards.
 Even if they display Visa and MasterCard logos, most accept only Japan-issued versions of these cards.
-Be sure to plan your spending money carefully so you don't end up dead broke in the middle of your stay. - LonelyPlanet.com
+Be sure to plan your spending money carefully so you don't end up dead broke in the middle of your stay.

 Cats, hedgehogs, penguins, lizards, and owls are the subject of many cafes around Tokyo.
 But, just how animal-friendly are these businesses?
 Animal cafes popped up because most residential homes or appartments in Tokyo are tiny and not suitable for pets.
 So, what better way to get your fix of cuddles than in a cafe that has all the furry friends you could ever want?

 Well, the downside to these cafes is that there have been allegations that dodgy practices are taking place, including overcrowding, minimal veterinary care, and confining these animals to environments that just aren't natural – an owl, inside a cafe?
 Seriously?